 Rokomari was launched in 2012 with a small team, about 10,000 books, and a handful of publishers on its platform.
 Over the past 8 years, the company has grown into one of the dominant players in online commerce — particularly in books, introduced a long list of interesting features, and practically changed book culture in Bangladesh.
 Today, it has a staggering 200,000+ books on its platform and works with thousands of publishers.
 A 100% locally built and managed company with no external investment, Rokomari is easily one of the fascinating digital commerce companies in Dhaka.

-Over the past several years, Dhaka has produced some fairly notable ecommerce companies such as Daraz, Chaldal, Pickaboo, Ajkerdeal among others.
-But few players have managed to build complete category domination as Rokomari.
+Over the past several years, Dhaka has produced some fairly notable ecommerce companies such as Daraz, Chaldal, Pickaboo, and Ajkerdeal among others.
+But few players have managed to build complete category domination like Rokomari.
 The only other company that comes to mind is Chaldal in the online grocery vertical.

 While Rokomari has become the destination for books on the internet — an advantage that the company could leverage to expand into other verticals, it has so far deliberately stayed away from premature expansion.
 For growth, it uses an unorthodox strategy.
 Operationally, it has devised a model that is unique and efficient.
 It has built a people-first culture where every member of the team takes ownership and enjoys the authority to take initiative.

 Most importantly, it has helped the book industry to take off, creating momentum for the publishing industry, and fostering a new reading culture in Bangladesh.
 In the coming days, as the company further solidifies its position in the book category, it will certainly expand into other verticals.